torjc01/water-quality-drone/README.md

 What is it?

-It started as a small/cheap 3D printed buoy that could measure wave height and period data on the ocean, and evolved to who else could benefit from small/cheap wave buoys and what would happen if suddenly this technology could be used to network a bunch of these floating buoys together to get high fidelity wave data for areas of interest
+It started as a small/cheap 3D printed buoy that could measure wave height and period data on the ocean, and evolved to who else could benefit from small/cheap wave buoys.
+What would happen if suddenly this technology could be used to network a bunch of these floating buoys together to get high fidelity wave data for areas of interest?

 We are going to use the buoy as a stationary platform to collect data on site on a long term basis.
 Placed in a precisely pinpointed location, the buoy will embbed all the instruments available to the project.